doubleedesign/comet-components/docs-site/docs/development-core/setup.md

 choco install sass
 ```

-## Install project dependencies and create symlinks
+## Install project dependencies

 The project contains multiple sub-packages, and uses both [Composer](https://getcomposer.org/) and [NPM](https://www.npmjs.com/) to manage different types of dependencies.
-In addition, symbolic links (symlinks) are used to make certain files available in certain locations for easy browser testing.

-A convenience script is provided to install all dependencies in the project root and all `packages`, and create symlinks for the `test` directory.
+A convenience script is provided to install all dependencies in the project root and all `packages`.
 You can run it from the project root (`comet-components` directory) with:

 ```powershell::no-line-numbers
 npm run refresh:all